 * Members-only session & the opportunity to meet other writers

 * Special offers & treats along the way!

 “Write & Shine writing workshops give me inspiration & structure as I start to make writing more than just a hobby.
 Each week I leave feeling excited about what I have scribbled down in my notebook & my best pieces of writing have without fail been from an early morning Write & Shine workshop.
 I am absolutely sure my membership is making me a better writer!” – Becca

 Members will be sent an unique membership code, which can be entered at the checkout when booking each session.
 Buy your membership here.

 Absolutely!
 Write & Shine offers an ideal space for both new & experienced writers to explore ideas in a safe environment.
-Write & Shine workshops encourage writing freely, which allows all kinds of unexpected ideas to emerge.
+Write & Shine workshops last 90 minutes and encourage writing freel.
+This allows all kinds of unexpected ideas to emerge.
+Rather than share the work we produce, we focus on generating new material & tapping into our imaginations in the morning.
 The chance for feedback from the tutor and other writers can help improve writing, but for some writers it can damage confidence or hinder creativity.
 After each workshop, participants leave with a few pieces to develop in their own time.

 We suggest you join us fifteen minutes before the workshop starts.
 Arriving early will ensure you get the most from the session, can enjoy our calm, relaxing atmosphere, and still have plenty of time to choose your coffee and pastries.
 Some venues open especially for our workshop, so late arrivals may have to wait for entry.
 We know it’s early, but please arrive on time.